-For the reasons set forth in this Brief, CML urges this Court to reverse the decision of the trial court and hold that campaign contributions never require the recusal of a local elected official in a quasi-judicial matter, in the absence of any concrete evidence of pre-judgment by the official in the record that would overcome the normal presumption of integrity.
+For the reasons set forth in this Brief, CML urges this Court to affirm the Order, but on different grounds, and to vacate the Order to the extent the trail court addressed the recusal claim on the merits.
+This court should hold that campaign contributions never require the recusal of a local elected official in a quasi-judicial matter, in the absence of any concrete evidence of pre-judgment by the official in the record that would overcome the normal presumption of integrity.

-DATED this 25th day of March, 2020
+DATED this 15th day of December 2020

-By: s/ David W. Broadwell
+By: /s/ David W. Broadwell

 David W. Broadwell (# 12177)

 Laurel Witt (# 51188)

 1144 Sherman St.

 Denver, CO 80203-2207